HandsOnDataViz/book/docs/HandsOnDataViz.md

-We thank many individuals and organizations who helped us to learn many of the skills that we teach in this book, especially Alvin Chang and Andrew Ba Tran, who previously were data journalists at *The Connecticut Mirror*; and Michael Howser, Steve Batt, and their colleagues at the University of Connecticut Libraries Map and Geographic Information Center (MAGIC).
-Also, thanks to everyone who inspired us to be *code-curious* at The Humanities and Technology Camp (THATCamp) events, sponsored by the Roy Rosenzweig Center for History and New Media at George Mason University, and engaged us with civic technology for the public good at Transparency Camp events sponsored by the Sunlight Foundation.
+We thank many individuals and organizations who helped us to learn many of the skills that we teach in this book, especially Alvin Chang and Andrew Ba Tran, who were previously data journalists at *The Connecticut Mirror*; Michael Howser, Steve Batt, and their colleagues at the University of Connecticut Libraries Map and Geographic Information Center (MAGIC); and Jean-Pierre Haeberly, Director of Web Development at Trinity College; Also, thank you to everyone who inspired Jack to be *code-curious* at The Humanities and Technology Camp (THATCamp) events, sponsored by the Roy Rosenzweig Center for History and New Media at George Mason University, and encouraged him and his students to explore civic technology for the public good at the Transparency Camp sponsored by the Sunlight Foundation.
 We also appreciated opportunities to share our work-in-progress at data workshops hosted by Scott Gaul and Doug Shipman, formerly at the Hartford Foundation for Public Giving, and Michelle Riordan-Nold at the Connecticut Data Collaborative.

 Guided by feedback from readers, educators, and our editors, we rewrote the entire draft in 2020 to reorganize the structure, deepen the concepts, and enhance the tutorials.
-We thank everyone at O’Reilly Media who worked with us to bring you this finish produced, especially our outstanding developmental editor, Amelia Blevins, and other members of her team: Nick Adams, Jonathan Hassel, Andy Kwan, and Katie Tozer.
-We also appreciate O’Reilly’s support for three technical reviewers who provided excellent feedback on the manuscript: Carl Allchin, Derek Eder, and Erica Hayes.
-Thanks also to readers whose comments helped us to improve the text: Gared Bard and Nick Klagge.
+We thank everyone at O’Reilly Media who worked with us to bring you this finish product, especially our outstanding developmental editor, Amelia Blevins, and members of her
+team: Nick Adams, Jonathan Hassel, Andy Kwan, and Katie Tozer.
+We also appreciate O’Reilly’s support for three technical reviewers who provided excellent commentary that helped us to improve the manuscript: Carl Allchin, Derek Eder, and Erica Hayes.
+Thanks also to readers who shared kindly shared feedback on the draft text or code templates: Jen Andrella, Gared Bard, Alberto Cairo, Fionnuala Darby-Hudgens, Nick Klagge, Elizabeth Rose, Lisa Charlotte Rost, Xavier Ruiz, Laura Tateosian, Elizabeth von Briesen, and Colleen Wheeler.

 <!--chapter:end:index.Rmd-->